-The short version is that the event was done behind closed doors and the whole thing was pre-taped already, so the writers and producers took the opportunity to two a pair of cinematic matches — basically filmed fight scenes — the aforementioned Firefly Fun House on night two of the event, and a Boneyard Match on night two.
+The short version is that the event was done behind closed doors and the whole thing was pre-taped already, so the writers and producers took the opportunity to two a pair of cinematic matches — basically filmed fight scenes — the aforementioned Firefly Fun House on night two of the event, and a Boneyard Match on night one.

 He was never quite as popular or prominent as a Hulk Hogan or a Stone Cold, but he was a major part of the company across four decades, and was notably one of the few major stars in WWE never to leave for WCW during the Monday Night Wars.

 To put it in perspective, he made a record 27 WrestleMania appearances.
 Second place on the list is Triple H with 23.
 To put it further in perspective, Taker’s record is 25-2 (with 21 straight victories), Triple H’s (the owner of the company‘s son-in-law, by the way) is 10-13.

 All of this is to say that that Taker is one of WWE’s major attractions and foremost veterans.